 Over recent years, the notion of social and environmental responsibility in investing has taken on unique importance.
-Of course, people invest to grow their wealth, but this is no longer enough in a world that’s become increasingly aware of the difference individuals can make, particularly with their money.
+Of course, people invest money to grow their wealth, but this is no longer enough in a world that’s become increasingly aware of the difference individuals can make, particularly with their money.

-This goal of creating returns as well as a positive social impact has become a sub-industry in and of itself: socially responsible investing or ESG investing.
+This goal of creating financial returns as well as a positive social impact has become a sub-industry in and of itself: socially responsible investing or ESG investing.
 At Moneyfarm, we’ve gone to great lengths to give our own socially responsible investment product the best chance of achieving both goals, while being adaptable to our investors’ personal objectives and attitudes.